The Canonical Amoebot Model: Algorithms and Concurrency Control: The Canonical Amoebot Model

 \subsection{Amoebot Anatomy}

-Each amoebot has persistent memory whose size is a model variant; the standard assumption is \textit{constant-size} memories.
-An amoebot's memory consists of two parts: a \textit{public memory} that is read-writeable by the system layer but only accessible to the application layer via communication operations (discussed in the next section), and a \textit{private memory} that is inaccessible to the system layer but read-writeable by the application layer.
-The public memory of an amoebot $A$ contains (\textit{i}) the shape of $A$, denoted $A.\shape \in \{\textsc{contracted}, \textsc{expanded}\}$, (\textit{ii}) the lock state of $A$, denoted $A.\lock \in \{\true, \false\}$, and (\textit{iii}) publicly accessible copies of the variables used in the distributed algorithm being run by the application layer.
-An amoebot's private memory contains private copies of the distributed algorithm's variables that the application layer can modify as needed.
+Each amoebot has memory whose size is a model variant; the standard assumption is \textit{constant-size} memory.
+An amoebot's memory consists of two parts: a persistent \textit{public memory} that is read-writeable by the system layer but only accessible to the application layer via communication operations (see Section~\ref{subsubsec:operationscomms}), and a volatile \textit{private memory} that is inaccessible to the system layer but read-writable by the application layer.
+The public memory of an amoebot $A$ contains (\textit{i}) the shape of $A$, denoted $A.\shape \in \{\textsc{contracted}, \textsc{expanded}\}$, (\textit{ii}) the lock state of $A$, denoted $A.\lock$ (see Section~\ref{subsubsec:operationsconcurrency}), and (\textit{iii}) any variables used in the algorithm being run by the application layer.
+An amoebot's private memory can be modified by the application layer as needed.

 Neighboring amoebots (i.e., those occupying adjacent nodes) form \textit{connections} via their ports facing each other.
-An amoebot's system layer receives instantaneous feedback whenever a new neighbor connects to it or an existing neighbor disconnects from it as these are physical, local interactions.
+An amoebot's system layer receives instantaneous feedback whenever a new connection is formed or an existing connection is broken.
 Communication between connected neighbors is achieved via \textit{message passing}.
 To facilitate message passing communication, each of an amoebot's ports has a FIFO \textit{outgoing message buffer} managed by the system layer that can store up to a fixed (constant) number of messages waiting to be sent to the neighbor incident to the corresponding port.
 If two neighbors disconnect due to some movement, their system layers immediately flush the corresponding message buffers of any pending messages.
 Otherwise, we assume that any pending message is sent to the connected neighbor in FIFO order in finite time.
+Incoming messages are processed as they are received.